michelacameletti/risultati_modello_inla/README.md

 In the same direction, you calculated the number of chance of exceeding the annual number of days above 50 ug/m3.
 Could you provide evaluation statistics in comparison to the stations you left out in the training?

 **Guido: We are not able to provide such statistics as the exceedance maps were created to illustrate a potential application of the final model.
 The final model was constructed using all the available input stations.
-Conversely, the input dataset was split into a training and validation dataset only with the purpose of evaluating the predictive performances of the model with respect to the daily PM10 meanconcentraions.**
+Conversely, the input dataset was split into a training and validation dataset in the validation stage of our analysis, with the purpose of evaluating the predictive performances of the model with respect to the daily PM10 meanconcentraions.**

 - Concerning the choice of predictors one could also use of gridded PM emissions instead of imperviousness or modelled PM10/2.5 distributions the CAMS regional air quality service or a single CTM.
 Could you add a little discussion on potential further options to improve the predictor set?
 Now there are few lines on it.